 - Open the VLC player and go to

 Tools --> Preferences.
 Then in the lower left of the window, click on Show Settings and select the ALL button.

 - Here, all the options will be displayed now.
 Here navigate to

 Input / Codecs -> Video Codecs -> FFmpeg

 - Once it is done, you can now close VLC and open it up again.
 Then, just try to play your MP4 video and check if this works.
 If this doesn’t help, then try the next option.

-4 Configure video Output Mode on VLC
+Method 5: Configure video Output Mode on VLC

 Now, it’s time to check the Video Output Mode configuration.
 Here all you need to do is to configure your X server attribute correctly.
-For this, just open VLC player and go to
+For this, just open the VLC player and go to

 Tools -> Preferences -> Video section -> check the Enable Video box in case it is un-clicked.

 Then check the box for Window decorations, in case it is unchecked.
 Then select ‘X11 video output (XCB)’ in the Output drop-down menu.
 Now, just save all the settings you made and open your VLC Player again.
-Now, your MP4 video should be playing on VLC player successfully.
+Now, your MP4 video should be playing on the VLC player successfully.